 Nancy Durbin, PhD is a Professor of French.
 She teaches courses in French language as well as French and Francophone culture and literature.
 She specializes in eighteenth-century literature, but has research interests in many periods of French literary history.
 In addition to advising French majors, she also advises many undergraduates majoring in International Studies as well as native French speaking students on the Lindenwood campus.

-Lynda Leavitt, EdD is an Assistant Professor of Education.
+Lynda Leavitt, EdD is an Associate Professor of Educational Leadership.
 She teaches courses on Educational Leadership; Instructional Improvement Strategies and 21st Century Issues in Education.
 Her interests include globalization and the effects on education curriculum and instruction, school reform initiatives and the 21st century learner.
 She specializes in the area of global leadership competencies and is currently completing an interdisciplinary comparative analysis of global leadership competencies of International and American students on the Lindenwood campus.

-Meredith Marsh, PhD is an Assistant Professor of Geography.
+Meredith Marsh, PhD is an Associate Professor and Chair of History and Geography.
 She teaches courses on world regional geography, economic geography, the geography of food, and various courses related to geography education.
 Her research interests include geography education, geospatial literacy, as well as local and global agricultural and food production processes.